aegis-iisc/Hegel-OOPSLA-2425-Artifact/Hegel_artifact.md

 ```

-The above row reflects a testcase similar to the benchmakrs in Figure 11 in the paper.
-The colums, give the location for the test, the name of the tool (`Hegel` | `Synquid` | `Hoogle+`), the synthesis time in seconds (with a timeout depicted by a 1000.00 secs).
-This is followed by colums giving the number of conjuncts or disjuncts, the size of the synthesized solutions and the number of control-flow branches if any.
+The above row reflects a test case similar to the benchmarks in Figure 11 in the paper.
+The columns, give the location for the test, the name of the tool (`Hegel` | `Synquid` | `Hoogle+`), the synthesis time in seconds (with a timeout depicted by a 1000.00 secs).
+This is followed by columns giving the number of conjuncts or disjuncts, the size of the synthesized solutions and the number of control-flow branches if any.

 The `./kick-tires-timings.txt` contains only the synthesis timings for the runs.

-The synthesized programs are located under the `./output/<test-location>` directory in the projects root directory.
+The synthesized programs are located under the `./output/<test-location>` directory in the project's root directory.
 For instance, you will see a single program generated for `u_test2.spec` at `output/u_test2.spec` with a single branch:
 ```
 let rec goal    (z : Ty_list int a)  (size : int) : (Ty_list int a) =
  match z with
  | Nil    -> _lbv1
  | Cons    var_x3 var_xs4 -> _lbv1